I made the switch to coding later in life. Here’s what I’ve learnt.

 Often, the main reason for error is careless spelling or a missed comma here and there.
 Your first default reaction when you discover your code won’t work should be to check the instructions, and check your spelling for slips and typos.
 When I was following classes, I was often too keen to have a go, and I misread the instructions.
 Code that ‘worked perfectly’ was wrong because it didn’t answer the question.

-Tip 6: Don’t be intimidated
+Tip 6: Don’t Be Intimidated

 This last point is an important one – you don’t have to be fluent to be able to ‘get by’.
 You don’t have to write code that goes on for thousands of lines to be a coder.
 Many of the images we draw or the analyses that we carry out can be written in a 10 line program.
 There are plenty of useful things you can do with just 2 or 3 lines.